History of Bihar: The British Raj

 Under the British Raj, Bihar particularly Patna gradually started to attain its lost glory and emerged as an important and strategic centre of learning and trade in India.
-From this point, Bihar remained a part the Bengal Presidency of the British Raj until 1912, when the province of Bihar and Orissa was carved out as a separate province.
+From this point, Bihar remained a part of the Bengal Presidency of the British Raj until 1912, when the province of Bihar and Orissa was carved out as a separate province.
 When the Bengal Presidency was partitioned in 1912 to carve out a separate province, Patna was made the capital of the new province.
 The city limits were stretched westwards to accommodate the administrative base, and the township of Bankipore took shape along the Bailey Road (originally spelt as Bayley Road, after the first Lt.
 Governor, Charles Stuart Bayley).
 This area was called the New Capital Area.
-The houses of the English residents, were all at the west-end at Bankipore.
+The houses of the English residents were all at the west end at Bankipore.
 The greater part of the English residences were on the banks of the river, many of them being on the northern side of an open square, which formed the parade ground, and racecourse (present Gandhi Maidan).
 There was also the Golghar a wondrous bell-shaped building, one hundred feet high, with a winding outer staircase leading to the top, and a small entrance door at the base, which was intended for a granary, to be filled when there was the expectation of famine.
 It was initially considered to be both politically and materially impracticable.

-To this day, locals call the old area as the City whereas the new area is called the New Capital Area.
+To this day, locals call the old area the City whereas the new area is called the New Capital Area.
 The Patna Secretariat with its imposing clock tower and the Patna High Court are two imposing landmarks of this era of development.
 Credit for designing the massive and majestic buildings of colonial Patna goes to the architect, I. F. Munnings.
 By 1916–1917, most of the buildings were ready for occupation.
 These buildings reflect either Indo-Saracenic influence (like Patna Museum and the state Assembly), or overt Renaissance influence like the Raj Bhawan and the High Court.
-Some buildings, like the General Post Office (GPO) and the Old Secretariat bear pseudo-Renaissance influence.
-Some say, the experience gained in building the new capital area of Patna proved very useful in building the imperial capital of New Delhi.
+Some buildings, like the General Post Office (GPO) and the Old Secretariat, bear pseudo-Renaissance influence.
+Some say the experience gained in building the new capital area of Patna proved very useful in building the imperial capital of New Delhi.

 The British built several educational institutions in Patna like Patna College, Patna Science College, Bihar College of Engineering, Prince of Wales Medical College and the Bihar Veterinary College.
 With government patronage, the Biharis quickly seized the opportunity to make these centres flourish quickly and attain renown.
 In 1935, certain portions of Bihar were reorganised into the separate province of Orissa.
 Patna continued as the capital of Bihar province under the British Raj.